Which of the following best defines biology? | Channels for Pearson+

 1

-Step 4: Exclude 'The examination of Earth's physical structure and substances,' which is related to geology, not biology.
+Focus on the correct domain: Biology specifically deals with living organisms, their structures, functions, growth, evolution, and interactions with the environment.
+This eliminates options related to physical forces (physics) and chemical reactions (chemistry).

-Step 5: Conclude that the correct definition of biology is 'The scientific study of living organisms and their interactions with the environment,' as it accurately describes the scope of biology.
+Identify the correct definition: The option 'The scientific study of living organisms and their interactions with the environment' directly aligns with the scope of biology.

+Confirm your choice: Cross-check the selected definition with your understanding of biology to ensure it accurately represents the field.

 Watch next